Raiondesu/object-to-vuex-store/README.md

 This way Vuex is tricked to think that it has just its conventional object to work with, whereas it just calls functions that internally reference your object.

-All Vuex caveats are also removed as a bonus that comes with this type of under-the-hood behaviour - you can use all your properties, getters, setters and methods wherever you want in your object.
+Allmost all Vuex caveats are also removed as a bonus that comes with this type of under-the-hood behaviour - you can use all your properties, getters, setters and methods wherever you want in your object.
-More than that - you can also grasp all the benefits of Vuex's `rootState` and `rootGetters` (also `commit` and `dispatch`) in your modules, since these are added dynamically to the context of your functions upon invocation!
+The only vuex caveat left is that actions can only have 1 argument.

 ### Deep-Example